CMU PAX Award

-The CMU PAX Award, initiated in 2015, was created to acknowledge and honour people who lead exemplary lives of service, leadership, and reconciliation in church and society.
+The CMU PAX Award, initiated in 2015 and awarded annually, was created to acknowledge and honour people who lead exemplary lives of service, leadership, and reconciliation in church and society.

 For nearly 30 years, CPT has sought to build partnerships to transform violence and oppression around the world.